RoliSoft/Host-Scanner/README.md

 ## Distribution

-The `distrib` folder contains `Dockerfile` scripts to pull, compile and package the latest revision.
+The `distrib` folder contains the `Dockerfile` and scripts to pull, compile and package the latest revision.
 The `.deb` package is generated with the current Debian Stable (`debian:latest` in Docker Hub) while the `.rpm` package is generated with the current Fedora version. (`fedora:latest`)

-Since Boost is statically linked during compilation, the only dependency for now is `libcurl` for both distributions.
+Since Boost is statically linked during compilation, the dynamic dependencies for now are `libcurl`, `libsqlite3` and `zlib` for both distributions.

 The files will be generated by CMake's packaging component, CPack, whose configuration can be found in `CPackConfig.cmake`.